ValveSoftware/steam-runtime/sdk/README.txt

 that all the dependencies are covered by the runtime with:
 	runtime/scripts/check-program.sh <program_or_shared_library>

-(note that OpenGL and 3D driver libraries are outside the runtime)
+(note that the C library, OpenGL and 3D drivers are outside the runtime)

 You can run programs in the runtime environment for testing with:
-	runtime/run.sh <program> <arguments>
+	run.sh <program> <arguments>

-You can switch between the debug and release runtime environments by switching the runtime symbolic link to point to the desired directory. e.g.
-	ln -sf runtime-debug runtime
-or
-	ln -sf runtime-release runtime

-The source to the entire runtime is available in runtime-debug/source/

 More Info